jstrait/beats/README.markdown

 Found a Bug?
 Have a Suggestion?
 Want to Contribute?
 ---------------------------------------------------

-Contact me (Joel Strait) by sending a GitHub message or opening a GitHub issue.
+Contact me (Joel Strait) by opening a GitHub issue.

 License